awslabs/aws-sdk-swift/reference/0.x/AWSCloudHSMV2/CloudHsmV2Client.md

 ### `deleteBackup(input:completion:)`

 Deletes a specified AWS CloudHSM backup.
 A backup can be restored up to 7 days after the DeleteBackup request is made.
-For more information on restoring a backup, see RestoreBackup.
+For more information on restoring a backup, see \[RestoreBackup\].

 ``` swift
 public func deleteBackup(input: DeleteBackupInput, completion: @escaping (ClientRuntime.SdkResult<DeleteBackupOutputResponse, DeleteBackupOutputError>) -> Void)